FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/features/cns_contract_name_service.md

 - Description：public String resolve(String contractNameAndVersion)
 - Function：inquire contract address based on contract name and version
 - Parameter：contractNameAndVersion——contract name+contract version information
-- Return：contract address, API throw exception if no contract information specified in paramters
+- Return：contract address, API throw exception if no contract information specified in parameters
 - Illustration：contractNameAndVersion splits contract name and version through `:`, SDK is defaulted to call the latest version of contract for query when lacking of version information

 Note：